-Reference Requirements of Commission Regulation (EU) No 115/2010 Interpretation fluoride fro m natural mineral waters and I he following Before the activated alumina is used for the treatment of water it shall be subjected to an initialisation procedure which includes the use of acidic or alkaline chemicals to remove any residues and a backwash treatment to remove fine particles. elemented and monitored appropriately: 2.
-A regeneration procedure shall be applied at intervals ranging from one to four weeks depending on the water quality and throughput.
+Reference Requirements of Interpretation Commission Regulation (EU) No 115/2010 Annex: Technical requirements for the use of activated alumina for the removal of fluoride from natural mineral waters and spring waters The following critical processing steps must be implemented and monitored appropriately: Ι. Before the activated alumina is used for the treatment of water it shall be subjected to an initialisation procedure which includes the use of acidic or alkaline chemicals to remove any residues and a backwash treatment to remove fine particles.
+2. A regeneration procedure shall be applied at intervals ranging from one to four weeks depending on the water quality and throughput.
 It shall include the use of appropriate chemicals to remove the adsorbed ions in order to restore the adsorption capacity of the activated alumina, and to remove any possibly formed biofilms.
 This procedure shall be done in the following three stages: Treatment with sodium hydroxide to remove fluoride ions and replace them with hydroxide ions Treatment with an acid to remove residual sodium hydroxide and activate the medium Rinsing with drinking or demineralised water and conditioning with the water as the final step in order to ensure that the filter has no impact on the overall mineral content of the treated water.
-The minimum filter pore size used for natural mineral water and spring water should be no smaller than 0.8 μ m (micrometres).
+The minimum filter pore size used for natural mineral water and spring water should be no smaller than 0.8 μm (micrometres).
 This is to allow for the removal of iron and manganese.

-Reference Requirements of Commission Regulation (EU) No 115/2010 Interpretation 3.
+Reference Requirements of Commission Regulation (EU) No 115/2010 Interpretation ----------- -- -- 3.
 The chemicals and reagents used for the initialisation and regeneration procedures shall comply with the relevant European standards (European Standards developed by the European Committee for Standardisation (CEN)) or applicable national standards relating to the purity of the chemical reagents used for treatment of water intended for human consumption.
 This section is intentionally left blank 4.
 The chemicals and reagents used for the initialisation and regeneration procedures shall comply with the relevant European standards (European Standard EN 12902 (2004): Products used for treatment of water intended for human consumption.
 Inorganic supporting and filtering materials) or applicable national standards relating to the purity of the chemical reagents used for treatment of water intended for human consumption.
 This section is intentionally left blank 5.
 The processing steps shall be subject to good manufacturing practices and HACCP principles set out in Regulation (EC) No 852/2004 of the European Parliament and of the Council on food hygiene (OJ L 139, 30.4.2004, p.1).
 This section is intentionally left blank 6.
 The operator shall establish a monitoring programme in order to ensure the proper functioning of the processing steps in particular as regards the maintenance of the essential characteristics of the water and its fluoride content.
 This section is intentionally left blank